A static theory of promises

-\item Many obligations give rise to promises which occur in the process of fulfilling an obligation. e.g. the cat must get fed while owner is on holiday, the owner is obliged to get the cat fed (by law forbidding cruelty to animals).
-A friend promises to help in the fulfillment of the obligation. \end{enumerate}
+\item Many obligations give rise to promises which occur in the process of fulfilling an obligation.
+E.g. the cat must get fed while owner is on holiday, the owner is obliged to get the cat fed (by law forbidding cruelty to animals).
+A friend promises to help in the fulfillment of the obligation.
+(This is true but it does not imply that obligations are prior to promises in general.) \end{enumerate}

-\subsection{Against obligations}
+\subsubsection{Against obligations}